frenchu/pragmatic-programming/content/posts/docker-rootless-pasta-networking.md

 In front of geopolitical tensions and increasing risk of cyber-attacks, I am making efforts to gain more and more hard skills in the area of cyber security.

 Some time ago I switched from running docker daemon as root to so called [rootless containers](https://github.com/rootless-containers/rootlesskit).
 It allows to run docker daemon as regular user with reduced privileges.
-The whole process is very well documented in the [docker documentation](https://docs.docker.com/engine/security/rootless/).
+The whole process is very well described in the [docker documentation](https://docs.docker.com/engine/security/rootless/).
 However there are some limitations and trade-offs.

 One important aspect which still needs improvement is networking, especially in terms of network performance.
 There are several network drivers for rootless docker which help to mitigate the problem.
 I decided to test [pasta](https://passt.top/) driver.

 Even if Pasta is still in experimental phase, it works pretty well.
-However in my case I need to solve one issue.
+However, in my case I need to solve one issue.
 In this article I want to describe a problem and present the solution I came up.

 {{< figure alt="Shipping - cargo ship full of containers in a dock" src="/images/shipping.jpg" caption="Docker containers" >}}